About the Program

 We seek to increase the efficiency of new and existing buildings, as well as the appliances that go in them.
 We provide support and leadership to a growing network of advocates dedicated to making our daily lives more efficient and affordable.

 Buildings Program grantees work in hundreds of cities, in every state in America, to help buildings use less energy.
 Improving the insulation of a home, for example, increases comfort, decreases the cost of heating and air conditioning, and reduces electricity use.
 To reduce energy use in new buildings, we support increasingly stringent building codes and promote their adoption by states and municipalities.
 More than half of U.S. states have adopted codes that offer significant savings for residential and commercial buildings.
 Retrofitting existing buildings presents a big opportunity to increase energy efficiency and reduce carbon.
 The Buildings Program strategy supports efforts to create programs that benchmark and publicize the energy consumed by individual buildings, as well as innovative finance mechanisms that encourage retrofits.
+We also support efforts to implement policies that increase utility investments in energy efficiency retrofits for affordable multifamily housing.

 Appliance efficiency standards make our refrigerators, washing machines, and other appliances run just as effectively while saving us money, reducing carbon emissions, and saving energy.
 A recent study showed that the savings from all existing U.S. appliance standards—from the time each went into effect through 2035—will net consumers $1.1 trillion in cumulative savings and reduce annual carbon emissions in 2035 by 470 million metric tons, about equal to the emissions from 118 coal-fired power plants.
 To maximize these cost and energy savings for all Americans, we are pursuing the adoption of new and updated state and federal standards set to the maximum technical efficiency potential.